gtms-org/gtms-backend/README.md

     })
 ```

-also your job is to send message to retry message exchanger is processing fails, example implementation of `sendMsgToRetry` function:
+also your job is to send message to retry message exchanger if processing fails.
+Example implementation of `sendMsgToRetry` function:

 ```
 import { getTTLExchangeName } from '@gtms/client-queue'